-Integrate sustainability in their ongoing business model and strategy:
+• Integrate sustainability in their ongoing business model and strategy:

-is measured by the Sub-Fund's weighed sustainability score based on the Management Company's Sustainability Score ("SIMS-S") framework, compared to the weighed sustainability score of the Sub-Fund's benchmark or investment universe.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. is measured by the Sub-Fund's weighed sustainability score based on the Management Company's Sustainability Score ("SIMS-S") framework, compared to the weighed sustainability score of the Sub-Fund's benchmark or investment universe.